oopsmonk/documentation/node-software/0.1/goshimmer/how-to-guides/subscribe-to-events.md

 :::info:
 The latest version of GoShimmer no longer supports ZMQ.

-In the next version, ZMQ will be replaced by MQTT to allow you to monitor a node for transactions.
+In the next version, ZMQ will be replaced by MQTT to allow you to monitor an IOTA node for transactions.
 :::

-You can receive this transaction data from a node by doing the following:
+You can receive this transaction data from an IOTA node by doing the following:

 1. Install an open-source ZMQ library

-2. Create a ZMQ socket and connect it to a node
+2. Create a ZMQ socket and connect it to an IOTA node

 3. Subscribe to events from the ZMQ